As part of National Apprenticeship Week (7 – 11 February), we hear from two colleagues on how apprenticeships are helping build their future careers.

 As a leading employer of apprenticeships, we have long championed the benefits they can offer.
 Around 20% of our workforce are currently using apprenticeships for development.

 As a firm we also partner with leading training and education providers to deliver high quality, Levy funded, development programmes with practical application from the outset.
-These include the 2021 launch of four Level 6 degree apprenticeships at MK:U a new higher education institution in Milton Keynes, the launch of two new data apprenticeship programmes in partnership with BPP Education Group and the Cranfield Executive MBA.
+These include the 2021 launch of two new data apprenticeship programmes in partnership with BPP Education Group and the Cranfield Executive MBA.